Singapore Pharmacy Licensing for International Pharmacists

 Fees for the compulsory Singapore pharmacy forensic or law exam will be S$300.

-An examination should be taken with SPC and an application should be submitted with the application form and payment at least 2 weeks before the examination date.
+The examination should be taken with the SPC, and an application should be submitted with the application form and payment at least 2 weeks before the examination date.

-Passing marks for the Forensic Exam are 60.
+The passing mark for the Forensic Exam is 60.

 SPC Competency Examinations (Assessments)

-These exams are conducted 4 times a year.
+These exams are conducted four times a year.
 Upcoming exams will be communicated to candidates after registration.

-The pharmacy examination/assessment exam must be booked online on SPC’s official website.
-The application form must be submitted at least 2 weeks before the exam date. ( Note: there are no overseas centres for these examinations or assessments)
+The pharmacy examination/assessment must be booked online on SPC’s official website.
+The application form must be submitted at least 2 weeks before the exam date.
+(Note: There are no overseas centers for these examinations or assessments.)

-Once two of these exams Forensic Examination and fulfilling the criteria for pre-registration applicant may now apply for conditional registration to the Council office.
-The application should be submitted with the following documents
+Once both the Forensic Examination is passed and the pre-registration criteria are fulfilled, the applicant may apply for conditional registration at the Council office.
+The application should be submitted with the following documents:

 FEESSingapore Dollar S$$ US Dollar₹ Indian Rupees